image-source-control/image-source-control/readme.txt

 Use `[isc_list_all included="all"]` to show all attachments in the list, including those not explicitly attached to a post.

-The plugin searches your post content and thumbnail for images (attachments) and lists them, if you included at least the image source or marked it as your own image.
+The plugin searches your post content and thumbnail for images (attachments) and lists them if you included at least the image source or marked it to use the default image source.

 == Legal Notice ==